Themaister/Granite/README.md

 Granite is my personal Vulkan renderer project.

+## Why release this?

+The most interesting part of this project compared to the other open-source Vulkan renderers so far is probably the render graph implementation.

+The project is on GitHub in the hope it might be useful as-is for learning purposes or generating implementation ideas.

+### Disclaimer

 **Do not expect any support or help.
-The project is on GitHub in the hope it might be useful as-is for learning purposes or generating implementation ideas.
 Pull requests will likely be ignored or dismissed.**

 ## Low-level rendering backend

 The rendering backend focuses entirely on Vulkan, so it reuses Vulkan enums and data structures where appropriate.
-However, the API greatly simplifies the more painful points of Vulkan.
+However, the API greatly simplifies the more painful points of writing straight Vulkan.
-Implementation is found in `vulkan/`.
+It's not designed to be the fastest renderer ever made, it's likely a happy middle ground between "perfect" Vulkan and OpenGL/D3D11 w.r.t.
+CPU overhead.

 - Memory manager
 - Deferred destruction and release of API objects and memory
 - Automatic descriptor set management
 - Linear allocators for vertex/index/uniform/staging data
 - Automatic pipeline creation
+- Command buffer tracks state similar to older APIs
-- Uses TRANSFER-queue on desktop to upload vertex/input/uniform data in bulk
+- Uses TRANSFER-queue on desktop to upload linear-allocated vertex/index/uniform data in bulk
 - Vulkan GLSL for shaders, shaders are compiled in runtime with shaderc
 - Pipeline cache save-to-disk and reload
+- Easier-to-use fences and semaphores

 Missing bits:
 - Multithreaded rendering
 - Precompile all shaders to optimized SPIR-V

+Implementation is found in `vulkan/`.

 ## High-level rendering backend

 A basic scene graph, component system and other higher-level scaffolding lives in `renderer/`.
-This is probably the most unoptimized part.
+This is probably the most unoptimized and naive part.

 ## PBR renderer